jbroadway/docs/docs/2022.1/studio/how-tos/characters/how-to-use-puppet-mode.md

 # How to use puppet mode

 Puppet mode is a feature that lets you control a character's body with your hand, like a puppet.
+Here's how it works:

 **Step 1.** Press the menu button on either controller and choose **Puppet** from the main menu.
 A virtual puppet will appear in front of your hand.